Lewis Charlton (educator)

-Lewis Charlton was born an American slave in 1814, and died a speaker in the temperance movement in England, and lived a very eventful life in between.
+Lewis Charlton was an orator, school founder, and temperance advocate.
+He was born a into slavery in the United States in about 1814.
+He died a speaker in the temperance movement in England, and lived a very eventful life inbetween.
 Crippled at 14 months, he was freed in 1842, and founded a school after the Civil War for the education of 'Negro' children in Westminster, Maryland.
 What we know of his life comes from biographies published late in his life, census data from the time, and newspaper accounts of his book tour and lectures, until his death in Sheffield in 1888.

 Early slave life

 Lewis Charlton was born in 1814 on a farm in Frederick County, Maryland.
 The farm was located near Frederick and Point of Rocks, Maryland, around the township of Buckiston.
 His mother and father were both slaves.
 His father was sold shortly after the child's birth to a man living in Georgia.

 Charlton's first owner was Ignatius Davis who owned Charlton's mother.
 Davis' wife treated her slaves with severity.
 She whipped them until they passed out, then would wash their wounds with salt water, and have them return to work in the fields by the next day.
 At two weeks of age, Davis's wife forced his mother to leave him alone all day, while she worked for her mistress.
 For some 14 months, she locked Lewis in the slave quarters early each morning until late each night without food, water, companionship, or clothing.
 Reportedly, on one cold day he kicked his blankets away from his feet, and when his mother returned she found her son's feet had frozen.
 Although she replaced the blanket, his toes froze that night and fell off with the blanket the next morning.
 Thus crippled, he did not begin working until the age of six.